 Development economists have repeatedly shown that high levels of ethnic diversity are inversely correlated with GDP growth.
-A one unit increase in ethnic diversity in a country-a transition from complete homogeneity to high diversity- is associated with 2 percent decline in GDP.17 While this finding may be a surprise to some, recent research has shown that more ethnic diversity in societies adds complexity to governing due to conflicts of interest between ethnic groups, less inclusiveness among the non-governing ethnic groups, and policy failure leading to underdevelopment.18 Collier's most recent research has shown that unshared leadership in highly ethnically diverse settings can lead to more conflict and an increased risk of a political coup d'état.19 leadership regimes.
-To precisely link the two variables, we used annual Penn World Table GDP growth data for the subsequent year (GDP growth year +1).20 Leader performance was matched to the subsequent GDP growth year to avoid performance attribution errors during the years the leader transitions in and out of office.21 We followed the longstanding tradition of development economists, political scientists, and international institutions, such as the World Bank and the United Nations, that use GDP growth data to examine cross-national macroeconomic performance differences.
-We used the Archigos and Worldwide Guide to Women in Leadership datasets to identify the leader's gender: 1=female; 0=male.22 In this set of analyses, we excluded the queens and only focused on presidents and prime ministers, as the queen's power is largely symbolic.
-Our data across the performance and leader variables included 10,340 leader-year observations from 1950 to 2004.
+A one unit increase in ethnic diversity in a country-a transition from complete homogeneity to high diversity-is associated with 2 percent decline in GDP.
+While this finding may be a surprise to some, recent research has shown that more ethnic diversity in societies adds complexity to governing due to conflicts of interest between ethnic groups, less inclusiveness among the non-governing ethnic groups, and policy failure leading to underdevelopment.
+Collier's most recent research has shown that unshared leadership in highly ethnically diverse settings can lead to more conflict and an increased risk of a political coup d'état.